||Dr Christian KREKEL|

-Biography:I am a PhD Student at the Paris School of Economics, a Research Officer at the Centre for Economic Performance, London School of Economics, and a Consultant at the World Bank.
+Biography:I am an Assistant Professor in Behavioural Science in the Department of Psychological and Behavioural Science, London School of Economics.
+I am also a Research Associate at the Centre for Economic Performance, London School of Economics, and at the Wellbeing Research Centre, University of Oxford.

-- PhD in Economics (Expected: Spring 2017), Paris School of Economics
+- PhD in Economics, Paris School of Economics

 - MSc in Economic History, London School of Economics

 - MSc in Economics (Distinction), Trinity College Dublin

 - Young Economist Award (FEEM Award), European Economic Association

 - Dolan, P., G. Kavetsos, C. Krekel, D. Mavridis, R. Metcalfe, C. Senik, S. Szymanski, and N. R. Ziebarth, “Quantifying the intangible impact of the Olympics using subjective well-being data,” Journal of Public Economics, 177, 1-14, 2019.

 - Krekel, C., and A. Zerrahn, "Does the presence of wind turbines have negative externalities for people in their surroundings?
 Evidence from well-being data," Journal of Environmental Economics and Management, 82, 221-238, 2017.